FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 ### Camera 3D LUTs

 Let's go 3D!
 The basic idea is that we represent the entire RGB space in one cube remapping all possible colors, loaded and sampled as a 3D texture.
-As before, by modifying the LUT, we modify the mapping of the colors.
+As before, by modifying the LUT, we modify the mapping of the colors. ***3D vector in, 3D vector out***

 <blockquote class="reaction"><div class="reaction_text">You can change color balance with a 1D LUT for Red, Green and Blue.
 So what a 3D LUT can, that 3 1D LUTs cannot, isn't so obvious.
 3D LUT cubes are needed for changes requiring a combination of RGB as input, like changes to saturation, hue, specific colors or to perform color isolation.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>

 Again, the LUT can be any size, but typically a cube is used.
 Typically it is saved as a strip or square containing the cube, separated as planes for use in video games or as an ["Iridas/Adobe" .cube file](https://drive.google.com/file/d/143Eh08ZYncCAMwJ1q4gWxVOqR_OSWYvs/view), which video editors use.
-Here is a 32³px strip of the cube.
+Here is the 32³px cube as a strip.

 <figure>
 	<img src="3DLut.png">